Haaarrrssshhh/Distributed_File_Sharing_System_Python/readme.md

 - **Inspect OS-Level Firewalls**: Adjust or disable firewalls temporarily for testing.
 - **Review Application Logs**: Look for errors or exceptions in `worker.log`, `master.log`, or `gateway.log`.

 ---

+## Implemented Algorithms

+The DFS system leverages several key algorithms to ensure robust performance, fault tolerance, and efficient resource management.
+Below is an overview of the implemented algorithms:

+### **Leader Election: Bully Algorithm**
+- **Description**: Implements the Bully Algorithm among master nodes to ensure that a single leader is elected based on priority (typically the highest ID).
+- **Functionality**:
+  - If the current leader fails, the algorithm initiates an election process.
+  - A master node with a higher priority than the current leader can take over as the new leader.
+  - Ensures dynamic leader discovery and minimizes the risk of multiple leaders.

+### **Heartbeat Monitoring: Gossip Protocol**
+- **Description**: Utilizes a Gossip Protocol for monitoring the availability of worker nodes.
+- **Functionality**:
+  - Worker nodes send periodic heartbeats to the leader master node to indicate their active status.
+  - If a worker fails to send a heartbeat within a specified timeout, it is marked as inactive in MongoDB.
+  - Helps in detecting failures and maintaining an updated status of worker nodes.

+### **File Management and Chunk Replication**
+- **Description**: Ensures efficient storage and fault tolerance through chunk replication.
+- **Functionality**:
+  - **Upload**:
+    - Files are divided into chunks (default size: 4MB).
+    - Each chunk is replicated across multiple active workers (default replication factor: 3).
+    - Metadata (e.g., chunk IDs, worker assignments) is stored in MongoDB.
+  - **Download**:
+    - The gateway retrieves all chunks from assigned workers and reconstructs the original file.
+    - In case of worker failure, alternate replicas are fetched from other workers.
+  - **Delete**:
+    - Supports soft deletion by marking files as inactive in MongoDB.
+    - Deletes chunks from assigned workers to free up storage.

+### **Fault Tolerance and Recovery**
+- **Description**: Maintains system reliability and data integrity in the face of failures.
+- **Functionality**:
+  - **Replication**: File chunks are replicated across multiple workers to prevent data loss.
+  - **Leader Failure Handling**: If the leader master node fails, the Bully Algorithm ensures a new leader is elected promptly.
+  - **Dynamic Leader Discovery**: Worker nodes and the gateway dynamically query master nodes to discover the current leader, ensuring seamless operations even during leader transitions.

+### **Resource Allocation and Discovery**
+- **Description**: Efficiently assigns resources and discovers system components dynamically.
+- **Functionality**:
+  - **Resource Allocation**: Uses a resource allocation algorithm during file uploads to assign chunks to active workers, ensuring an even distribution and preventing worker overload.
+  - **Resource Discovery**: Worker nodes and the API gateway dynamically query master nodes to discover the current leader and active workers, facilitating efficient communication and operations.

+### **Multicast Through Leader Announcement**
+- **Description**: Keeps the entire cluster synchronized with the current leader’s identity.
+- **Functionality**:
+  - After a leader is elected, it broadcasts its status to all other master nodes.
+  - Ensures that all components of the system are aware of the current leader, maintaining coordination and consistency.

+---

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request for any enhancements or bug fixes.

+---

+## Contact

+For any questions or support, please contact [Harsh Zota](mailto:hzota1042@gmail.com).

+---